Why I cannot get a chlorine reading in my pool

 What should I do if I can’t get a chlorine reading?

-Determine if your pool has a High Demand For Chlorine
+If you cannot get a chlorine reading when testing your pool water, you need to determine if your pool has a High Demand For Chlorine

 The quickest way to determine if your pool is experiencing a high demand for chlorine is to perform a test for free and total chlorine.